IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/README.md

 * **Packages can only contain _actions_**. _Triggers_ and _rules_ are not supported at the moment.
 * **Package nesting is not allowed**, i.e. packages cannot contain other packages.

-Packages also **support default parameters**.
-Package parameters are automatically passed into actions during invocations.
+Packages also support parameters which are automatically passed into packaged actions during invocations as **default parameter values** when none are provided.

 {% hint style="tip" %}
 Package parameters provide a convenient method to _manage service credentials_ needed with multiple actions.